 It has become increasingly clear that COVID-19 transmits between individuals.
 It stands to reason that the spread of the virus depends on sociocultural ecologies that facilitate or inhibit social contact.
 In particular, the community-level tendency to engage with strangers and freely choose friends, called relational mobility (RM), entails increased opportunities to interact with a larger and more variable range of others.
 It may therefore be associated with a faster spread of infectious diseases, including COVID-19.
 Here, we tested this possibility by analyzing growth curves of confirmed cases and deaths of COVID-19 in the first 30 days of the outbreaks in 39 countries.
 We found the growth was significantly accelerated as a function of a country-wise measure of RM.
 This relationship was robust either with or without a set of control variables, including demographic variables, reporting bias, testing availability, and cultural dimensions of individualism and government efficiency.
 Policy implications are discussed.

-fast-track publication in Psychological Science
+Accepted for COVID-19 fast-track publication in Psychological Science

 Corresponding author firstname.lastname@example.org

 - United States